Diseases

 • Current occurence/distribution

 CCHF virus is distributed through large areas of Sub-Saharan Africa, South-Eastern Europe, Middle-East, Central Asia, India and North- West of China.
-It has been found in parts of Europe including southern regions of the former USSR (Crimea, Astrakhan, Rostov, Uzbekistan, Kazakhstan, Tajikistan), Turkey, Bulgaria, Greece (1 case), Albania and Kosovo province of the former Yugoslavia.
+It has been found in parts of Europe including southern regions of the former USSR (Crimea, Astrakhan, Rostov, Uzbekistan, Kazakhstan, Tajikistan), Turkey, Bulgaria, Greece (1 case), Albania and Kosovo province of the former Yugoslavia, Spain and France.
 The geographical distribution of the virus mirrors that of its principal tick vector Hyalomma spp.
 Presence of CCHFV genome detected in ticks from deers in southwest Spain.
 Recent human cases derived from tick bite and nosocomial infection appeared Spain in September 2016 as the first cases in Western Europe.
+In 2013 a case occurred in Spain (retrospectively diagnosed).

 • Epizootic/endemic- if epidemic frequency of outbreaks